strongjz/jamesstrong.dev/content/resume.md

 Understanding Kubernetes clusters is not enough to operate Kubernetes at scale.
 Every layer of the stack–the network, operating system, Kubernetes–depends on the layer below.
-Successful administrators need to understand each layer and how it works across deployments on-prim, in the cloud, and with managed services.
+Successful administrators need to understand each layer and how it works across deployments on-prem, in the cloud, and with managed services.
 Kubernetes Networking clearly guides administrators through the layers of complexity and abstraction that come with running a Kubernetes network.
 It covers: